 There’s no doubt that AI-enabled technology can offer HR professionals a wealth of productivity benefits.
 But there’s still good reason to argue that the human HR professional is not going away any time soon.

 In news that is sure to make HR professionals feel a little less anxious, a 2016 McKinsey study determined that activities that involve managing and developing people are among the hardest to automate.
-Both are skills that HR professionals have in spades, and must apply in activities such as mentoring, improving morale and workplace training.
-While AI can certainly be a useful assistant in these areas, it can’t replicate the ‘soft’ skills that are vital to their success, such as negotiation, collaboration, mediation and empathy.
+Both are skills that HR professionals have in spades and must apply in activities such as mentoring, improving morale, and workplace training.
+While AI can undoubtedly be a useful assistant in these areas, it can’t replicate the ‘soft’ skills that are vital to their success, such as negotiation, collaboration, mediation, and empathy.

 Of course, AI automation and human engagement don’t have to be mutually exclusive.
 Strategically combining them can deliver better results than would otherwise be possible.
 In the war for talent, for example, an AI chatbot that can respond quickly and intelligently to job applications may be the critical factor in snagging a talented candidate before a quick-thinking competitor does.